-We attribute this significant increase to a renewed focus on our English Learners both across the consortium and at the school site level.
+Across the consortium and at the school site level MPS has had a renewed focus on our English Learners.
 MPS has hired an EL Coordinator that provides coaching and professional development to teachers of English Learners to help support the students' academic achievement.
 We have also assigned site level EL Coordinators to help monitor the progress of our English Learners, as well as facilitate interventions and action plans for struggling students.

-Additionally, we have introduced a new ELD/ELA curriculum (McGraw Hill's StudySync) with designated and integrated components that are aligned with the CA ELD standards and framework.
+Additionally, we have introduced a new ELD/ELA curriculum (McGraw Hill's Wonders) with designated and integrated components that are aligned with the CA ELD standards and framework.
 Lastly, for reclassification, we use the four criteria required by law.
 However, for the basic skills assessment requirement, students have multiple opportunities to demonstrate their proficiency through either their NWEA MAP assessment, or the SBAC assessment.
 This has enabled more students to demonstrate English proficiency and for the school to reclassify more EL students this past year.